A thunderstorm parked over my Idaho town a few weeks ago leading to flash floods. It was an excellent metaphor for how the financial world works.

 Why We Pay Federal Income Tax ‒ Not so the government has money to spend.

-My personal finance podcast on money, investing, the economy and why they matter.
+My personal finance show on money, investing, the economy and why they matter.

 You can listen and subscribe via: